swimos/swimos-docs/src/_guides/time-series.md

   }
 ```

-We call the `recsheduleNextTrim()` method we just created from the `history` lane's `didUpdate` callback, this will schedule a timer to trim the map whenever a new record is added.
+We call the `rescheduleNextTrim()` method we just created from the `history` lane's `didUpdate` callback, this will schedule a timer to trim the map whenever a new record is added.

 Finally, we need to account for a few things: